e-j-w/AngDist/README.md

 ## Contributors

 * K. Starosta (original codebase)
-* J. Williams (more features, port to gfortran)
+* J. Williams (more features, port to `gfortran`)
-* This code uses components of the `cernlib` math library, which are provided in the `cernlib` directory of this repo under their original license.
+* This code uses components of the [CERNLIB](https://cernlib.web.cern.ch/) math library, which are provided in the cernlib [directory](cernlib/) of this repo under their original license.

+## References

+* W.D Hamilton et al., 'The Electromagnetic	Interaction in Nuclear Spectroscopy', particularly eq.
+12.197

 ### Notes from porting the code from `g77` to `gfortran`: